draky-dev/docs/docs/reference/commands/custom.md

 mysql -uroot "$@" < /dev/stdin
 ```

-And that command could be invoked in a following way:
+And that command could be invoked in the following way:

 ```bash
 $ draky mysql mydatabase < ./dbdump.sql